How deep convolutional neural networks lose spatial information with training

 \section{Conclusion}

 The meaning of an image often depends on sparse regions of the data, as evidenced by the fact that artists only need a small number of strokes to represent a visual scene.
 The exact locations of the features determining the image class are flexible, and indeed diffeomorphisms of limited magnitude leave the class unchanged.
-Here, we have shown that such an invariance is learned in deep networks by performing spatial pooling in the first half of neural networks, and by performing channel pooling in their second half.
-The most modern architectures learn these pooling operations---as they are not imposed by the architecture---supporting that it is best to let the pooling adapt to the specific task considered.
+Here, we have shown that such an invariance is learned in deep networks by performing {spatial pooling and channel pooling.} Modern architectures learn these pooling operations---as they are not imposed by the architecture---suggesting that it is best to let the pooling adapt to the specific task considered.
 Interestingly, spatial pooling comes together with an increased sensitivity to random noise in the image, as captured in simple artificial models of data.

 It is commonly believed that the best architectures are those that extract the features of the data most relevant for the task.
-It is likely that the pooling operations studied here, which allow the network to forget the exact locations of these features, are more effective when features are better extracted.
+The pooling operations studied here, which allow the network to forget the exact locations of these features, are probably more effective when features are better extracted.
 This point may be responsible for the observed strong correlations between the network performance and its stability to diffeomorphisms.
-Designing synthetic models of data that are combinatorial (so as to perform better if features are better extracted) and stable to smooth transformations is very much needed to clarify this relationship, and ultimately understand how deep networks learn high-dimensional tasks with limited data.
+Designing synthetic models of data whose features are combinatorial and stable to smooth transformations is very much needed to clarify this relationship, and ultimately understand how deep networks learn high-dimensional tasks with limited data.